geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 `Go` -> `Connect to Server...`,
 Then enter the server address and credentials.
 The network share will appear in Finder as a Volume and will be selectable from the app.

+## Why File Content Finder?

+- Search by real document content, not just file names.
+- Reduce time spent opening dozens of files manually.
+- Work with local or mounted network volumes.
+- Keep document discovery fast for legal, academic, operations, and compliance workflows.

+If you need a practical alternative to basic filename search tools, File Content Finder provides deep content search across common document formats.

+## Frequently Asked Questions

+**Does File Content Finder require indexing before search?**
+No. File Content Finder runs searches in real time and does not require a background indexing database.

+**Which file types are supported?**
+It supports PDF, Microsoft Word, Microsoft Excel, LibreOffice/OpenOffice formats, images with OCR, RTF on macOS, and plain text/source files.

+**Can File Content Finder search text inside images?**
+Yes.
+It supports OCR for image files so you can search text captured in screenshots and scanned documents.

+**Can I search files on a network share?**
+Yes.
+Mounted network shares (for example SMB, FTP, or AFP volumes) can be selected and searched.

+**Where can I download File Content Finder?**
+You can download File Content Finder from the Apple App Store and Microsoft Store.

 <!-- Here is a showcase of the main functionalities and settings: -->